 For fiscal years 2016 and 2017 the Partnership has a weather hedge contract with Swiss Re under which the Partnership is entitled to receive a payment of \$35,000 per heating degree-day shortfall, when the accumulated number of heating degree-days in the entire hedge period is less than approximately 92.5% of the ten year average, the Payment Threshold as defined in the contract.
 The hedge covers the five month period from November 1, through March 31, taken as a whole, and has a maximum payout of \$12.5 million for each respective fiscal year.
-The amount due to the Partnership at March 31, 2016 is \$12.5 million based on the degree-day shortfall experienced during the most recent five month hedge period.
-In April 2016, the Partnership received \$12.5 million from Swiss Re.
+Based on the degree-day shortfall experienced during the most recent five month hedge period, the Partnership received \$12.5 million from Swiss Re in April 2016.
+The amount is included as a reduction to delivery and branch expenses and was recorded as of December 31, 2015.

-New England Teamsters and Trucking Industry Pension Fund ("the NETTI Fund") Liability
+New England Teamsters and Trucking Industry Pension Fund (the "NETTI Fund") Liability

-As of March 31, 2016 we had \$0.1 million and \$17.6 million included in the captions Accrued Expenses and Other Current Liabilities and Other Long-Term Liabilities, respectively, on our condensed consolidated balance sheet representing the remaining balance of the NETTI withdrawal liability.
-Based on the borrowing rates currently available to the Partnership for long-term financing of a similar maturity, the fair value of the NETTI withdrawal liability as of March 31, 2016 was \$17.1 million.
+As of June 30, 2016, we had \$0.2 million and \$17.5 million included in the captions Accrued Expenses and Other Current Liabilities and Other Long-Term Liabilities, respectively, on our condensed consolidated balance sheet representing the remaining balance of the NETTI Fund withdrawal liability.
+Based on the borrowing rates currently available to the Partnership for long-term financing of a similar maturity, the fair value of the NETTI Fund withdrawal liability as of June 30, 2016 was \$18.4 million.
 We utilized Level 2 inputs in the fair value hierarchy of valuation techniques to determine the fair value of this liability.